Chart Color Schemes

 Population growth drivers in Upper Coomera are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Future population dynamics anticipate an above median growth of locations outside capital cities, projecting the suburb to increase by 6,707 persons to 2041, reflecting a total increase of 22.1% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
+Age category splits are applied proportionally according to ABS Greater Capital Region projections released in 2023, based on 2022 data.
+Future population dynamics anticipate an above median growth for locations outside capital cities, with Upper Coomera projected to increase by 5,927 persons to 2041, reflecting an 18.4% total increase over the 16-year period.

 Frequently Asked Questions - Population